Navarone Garibaldi: Early life

 Garibaldi was born to actress Priscilla Presley and computer programmer Marco Garibaldi Garcia in Santa Monica, California.
 As his mother was the former wife of Elvis Presley, media scrutiny was often focused on the family.
 Garibaldi's half-sister was Lisa Marie Presley, Elvis's only child.

 Them Guns

 Them Guns is a Los Angeles-based rock band.
 Santa Cruz Waves described their sound as "... a rock base, a tinge of surf/ska vocals, and funked out keys, a sound to satisfy the traditional, to alternative, to psychedelic rock music enthusiasts [...] birthed from the barrels of Them Guns".

 Garibaldi cites his musical influences as "Nine Inch Nails, Nirvana, Kings of Leon to the likes of the Chemical Brothers".

 In the United States, Them Guns have had sold-out shows at The Viper Room, The Troubadour in West Hollywood.
 Their UK debut was on April 4, 2013, at The Kings Head Club in Hoxton, east London.

 Personal life

 Garibaldi is a reptile lover and collects reticulated pythons and Asian water monitors.

-On February 15, 2022, Garibaldi married Elisa Achilli at Schloss Hünigen Hotel in the Emmental Valley, Switzerland.